 - What do I do if I have a problem with an animal I am fostering?

-All concerns about foster animals should be directed to the foster care coordinator.
-In the case of an emergency, please contact the Foster Care Coordinator directly on the Foster Care Cell Phone number provided to you.
-If the situation does not require immediate attention, contacting the Foster Care Coordinator via email or by calling the shelter’s main phone line is appropriate.
+All concerns about foster animals should be directed to the Lifesaving Programs Coordinator.
+In the case of an emergency, please contact the Lifesaving Programs Coordinator directly on the emergency phone number provided to you.
+If the situation does not require immediate attention, contacting the Lifesaving Programs Coordinator via email or by calling the shelter phone number provided.

 - What happens with foster animals when they are ready for adoption?